Elder Pharmaceuticals: History

-In 1989, Jagdish Saxena formed Elder Pharmaceuticals in Mumbai.
+In 1989, Jagdish Saxena formed Elder Pharmaceuticals in Mumbai when he lost his job due to the shut down of the pharma division of a company for which he was working.
 The first manufacturing plant was set up in 1989 at Nerul.
 It was listed on Bombay Stock Exchange and National Stock Exchange in 2000.

-It was founded by Saxena, when he lost his job due to the shut down of the pharma division of a company for which he was working.
+In 2010, the company acquired the UK-based supplements company NeutraHealth for £12.2 million.

-On 13 Dec 2013 Torrent Pharmaceuticals Ltd has signed a definitive deal to acquire the branded domestic formulations business in India and Nepal of Elder Pharmaceuticals Ltd for Rs 20 billion.
+On 13 December 2013, Torrent Pharmaceuticals signed a definitive deal to acquire Elder Pharmaceuticals' branded domestic formulations business in India and Nepal for ₹2,000 crore.
+Even after the sale, Elder Pharmaceuticals faced a debt crisis.
+In 2016, the company was delisted from the stock exchanges on account of non-compliances.

-Even after his death in 2013, The name of Jagdish Saxena and Elder is still considered highly prestigious.
-Saxena is considered as one of the visionary Pharmaceutical leaders of India.
+In October 2013, founder Jagdish Saxena died.
 In October 2017, the MD Alok Saxena died at the age of 52.

-The rerise of Elder is now resting on the shoulders Jagdish Saxena's second son Anuj Saxena, who is yesteryear a TV actor and daughter Shalini Saxena Kumar, who is an entrepreneur.
+The promoter group was later led by Jagdish Saxena's second son Anuj Saxena, a former TV actor, and daughter Shalini Saxena Kumar, an entrepreneur.